testcontainers/java-local-development-workshop/step-3-local-development-environment.md

 	at java.base/java.util.Optional.map(Optional.java:260)
 ```

-When we invoke the GET /api/products/{code} API, the application tries to call the inventory service to get the inventory details.
+When we invoke the `GET /api/products/{code}` API endpoint,
+the application tried to call the inventory service to get the inventory details.
 As the inventory service is not running, we get the above error.

 Let's use WireMock to mock the inventory service APIs for our local development and testing.